Employee recognition during difficult times, when done effectively, can elicit support, dedication, and commitment from employees.

 When organizations choose to recognize and appreciate their employees even during tough times, it strengthens their sense of belonging and loyalty toward the organization.

-This dedication and commitment enable them to complete their tasks and meet deadlines and targets, even in the most challenging situations.
+This dedication and commitment enable them to complete their tasks, meet deadlines, and achieve targets, even in the most challenging situations.

 One of the biggest benefits of recognizing employees during difficult times is that they pass on the same sense of comfort and care to their customers which helps in building great long-term relationships.